 To do that, they must give reasons for why they think the way they do.
 The more reasons given, the more likely others are to agree.

-Reasons serve as proof and include:
+Reasons serve as proof and include the following.

 - How can speakers share these reasons?

 Speakers can support what they are saying with the following.